 In addition, staff should understand that, under the Sexual Offences Act 2003, it is an offence for a person over the age of 18 to have a sexual relationship with a person under the age of 18, where that person is in a position of trust, even if the relationship is consensual.
 This means that any sexual activity between a member of the school staff and a pupil under 18 may be a criminal offence, even if that pupil is over the age of consent.
-The school's Code of Conduct (Staff Handbook) sets out our expectations of staff and all staff members sign to acknowledge that they have read it.

-5. Children Who May Be Particularly Vulnerable
+Children Who May Be Particularly Vulnerable